GenslerAppsPod/javascript-katas/public/jquery/lab1/README.md

  A new directory will be created in the "public/tool" directory with the starter files (html, CSS and JS file).
 Additionally, skeleton qUnit files will be generated in the "tests/unit" directory.

+ Now go to terminal and type:

+  $ node server.js

  Now you can go to the browser and type:

   http://localhost:portno/ tool/your-tool-name/mobile-test.html